SamuRoj/AREP_Taller_3/README.md

 - **Annotations:**

-  - GetMapping, PostMapping, DeleteMapping: Loads a method into the services that will be offered in and clarifies the HTTP method used in the request.
+  - **GetMapping, PostMapping, DeleteMapping:** Loads a method into the services that will be offered in and clarifies the HTTP method used in the request.
+    - value: Defines the route of the endpoint.

-  - RequestParam: It's an annotation made for the parameters and contains two values:
+  - **RequestParam:** It's an annotation made for the parameters and contains two values:
     - value: The name of the parameter to be retrieved from the request.
     - defaultValue: The value assigned to the parameter in the method if it is not present in the request.

-  - RestController: This annotation enables reading files from disk and automatically loads all methods annotated with any HTTP annotations, making them available as services.
+  - **RestController:** This annotation enables reading files from disk and automatically loads all methods annotated with any HTTP annotations, making them available as services.

 - **Static files endpoint:** Allows developers to define the folder where the files would be queried, this